 The first candlestick has a long body and is bullish.
 The second candlestick is short and in this case, it’s green, or bullish.
 The third candle reverses the trend, finishing sharply into the body of the first candlestick.

 In the BOXL chart example, there’s no gap down.
-Don’t be concerned or confused by this minor detail.
+That’s OK.
 The perfect gap up and gap down is rarely evident and not necessary for the success of the pattern.
 This is especially true of intraday charts.

-Steve Nison, author of “Japanese Candlestick Charting Techniques,” makes the above point clear in his book.
+Steve Nison, author of “Japanese Candlestick Charting Techniques,” makes this point clear in his book.
 Nison brought Japanese candlestick charts to the West.
 The book is a classic and well worth your time if you want a better understanding of candlestick charts.

 Importance of Stock Indicators

 The RSI indicator measures momentum to determine whether a stock is overbought or oversold.
-Either overbought or oversold conditions, as measured by RSI, signal a likely reversal.
+Overbought or oversold conditions, as measured by RSI, signal a likely reversal.

-There are two reasons to use RSI with evening star trading.
+There are two reasons to use RSI with the evening star pattern.
 First, to check daily RSI levels for an overbought condition.
-Then, once you’ve changed the time frame (step #4 below), use RSI to confirm the reversal.
+Then, once you change the time frame (step #4 below), use RSI to confirm the reversal.

 How To Trade The Evening Star Candlestick Pattern in 7 Steps

 Let’s put this in perspective.
-If you hang out looking for evening star candlestick patterns to trade you could be waiting a while.
+If you hang out looking for evening star candlestick patterns to trade, you could be waiting a while.
 It’s a pattern that happens sometimes.
-It’s good to recognize it and even have a plan for what to do when you see it …
+It’s good to recognize it and even have a plan for when you see it…

 … but I wouldn’t call it a trading strategy.
 If you’re ready to develop a strategy, take the time now to apply for the Trading Challenge.

-While you’re waiting for your application to be reviewed, here’s one way to trade the evening star when you do see it …
+While you’re waiting for our team to review your application, here’s one way to trade the evening star pattern…

 Setting the right time frame depends a lot on your trading strategy.
-I hope this is clear to you.
-You can (and should) change the time frames I’m giving you to suit your trading strategy.
+You can (and should) change the time frames I’m giving you to suit your strategy.
 You should practice with paper trading to test your thesis.

 For the sake of understanding evening star technical analysis, let’s imagine you’re looking at a longer-term chart.
-Say, a 1-year chart with 1-day candlesticks.
-The reason you’re starting with the longer-term chart is to get a big picture idea of price action.
+Let’s say it’s a one-year chart with one-day candlesticks.
+You’re starting with the longer-term chart to get the big picture of price action.

-If you look at a chart with 1-day candles, you’re essentially doing just this.
+If you look at a chart with one-day candles, you’re essentially doing this.
 You’re looking at the daily open and close prices (the candle body) and the high and low prices (the shadows or wicks).
 In case you’re new to candlesticks, the graphic below explains it.

 To recognize an evening star chart, you need to be familiar with the above graphic.
-For that matter, to understand price action on any candlestick chart, this is basic knowledge.
+To understand price action on any candlestick chart, this is basic knowledge.
 Study up.

-Below is the 1-year chart with daily candlesticks.
-I’ve put a rectangle around the daily RSI above 70 and where the evening star appeared on the previous chart.
+Below is the one-year chart with daily candlesticks.
+I put a rectangle around the daily RSI above 70 and where the evening star appeared on the previous chart.

 #4 Downgrade the Time Frame

-Once you’ve identified the overbought condition (RSI above 70) on the longer term chart, it’s time to zoom in.
-One of the most common time frames for this is the 5-minute candlestick chart.
-Many traders like the 5-minute candlestick because it’s neither too fast nor too slow.
+Once you identify the overbought condition (RSI above 70) on the longer-term chart, it’s time to zoom in.
+A common time frame for this is the five-minute candlestick chart.
+Many traders like it because it’s not too fast or too slow.

 I want to reiterate the difference in charts when looking at different time frames.
-While downgrading the time frame to the 5-minute chart is one way of playing this, it’s not set in stone.
-As I said above, the evening star did not appear in the 2-minute candlestick for BOXL.
-It also didn’t appear in the 5-minute candlestick chart.
+While downgrading the time frame to the five-minute chart is one way of playing this, it’s not set in stone.
+As I said above, the evening star didn’t appear in the two-minute candlestick for BOXL.
+It also didn’t appear in the five-minute candlestick chart.

-For the sake of continuity with our example, let’s go back to the BOXL 1-minute candlestick chart and add the RSI.
-I’ve put a horizontal line across the RSI at 70 (pink).
+For the sake of continuity with our example, let’s go back to the BOXL one-minute candlestick chart and add the RSI.
+I put a horizontal line across the RSI at 70 (pink).
 Notice, in this case, the RSI actually goes above 80.

 Looking at the chart, follow the vertical yellow lines up the chart to the candlesticks.
 Notice the pullbacks right after RSI peaks?
 The RSI gave the ‘overbought’ signal when it moved between 70 and 80.
-Both times (the second is our evening star) the price pulled back.
+Both times (the second is our evening star pattern) the price pulled back.

 #5 Short Selling

-Short selling is when you borrow and instantly sell shares of a stock.
+Short selling is when you borrow and sell shares of a stock.
 You borrow at a high price and expect the price to drop.
 Assuming the price drops, you then buy shares at a lower price to pay the shares back to the broker.
-It’s how a lot of traders make money in a downtrending market or on a downtrending stock.
+It’s how some traders approach a downtrending market or on a downtrending stock.

-Here’s how it would work: You keep an eye on price movement for the stock you want to short.
-Depending on the time frame you’re using, you watch for the stock to rise and for the appearance of a star.
-When the star appears you don’t jump in right then.
-Nope, you wait.
+You keep an eye on the price action for the stock you want to short.
+Depending on the time frame you’re using, you watch for the stock to rise and for the star to appear.
+But you don’t jump in when you spot the star.
+You wait.

 You need access to shares to short.
-Not all brokers do this and there are rules.
+Not all brokers will have shares to borrow.
 Make sure you know exactly what you are doing.
 Have a plan.
-The key is you have the shares available to short.
+So you need to be sure you can find shares to short.
 Then, wait until the third candlestick confirms the pattern.
 Finally, sell and wait for the price to drop.

-You know my #1 rule: Cut losses quickly.
+Follow my #1 rule and cut losses quickly.
 When you short, you lose money if the share price rises above your entry price.
-This is because you pay more for the shares needed to close your position.
+That’s because you pay more for the shares needed to close your position.

 #6 Establish a Stop Loss

-A stop loss is when you pre-set an exit price if the trade goes wrong.
-Stop losses can be set electronically, but I’m not a fan.
-I’d rather set a mental stop loss.
-The reason is, if the price moves too fast, your stop loss can get passed by.
-This is called slippage.
+A stop loss is your pre-set exit price if the trade goes wrong.
+You can set stop losses set electronically, but I’m not a fan.
+I set a mental stop.
+If the price moves too fast, your stop loss can get passed by.
+That’s called slippage.

-If you use a mental stop loss, you can make adjustments.
+If you use a mental stop loss, you can adjust.
 You can find the best available price to buy shares and close your position.
-In a short position, your stop loss is higher than your entry price.
+In a short position, your stop-loss is higher than your entry price.

-Now, if you get caught in a short-squeeze with an electronic stop loss, you could lose a heck of a lot more than $25.
+Now, if you get caught in a short squeeze with an electronic stop loss, you could far more than $25.
 So predetermine your mental stop loss and then stick with it.
 If there’s some slippage past your stop loss, get out as soon as possible.